gymtanlaundry/jamf_univeristy_scripts/unity_installer/README.md

 - Implement **offline package caching** to reduce network dependency.
 - Add **multi-user support** for seamless installations on shared devices.
 - Enhance **error handling & recovery mechanisms** for failed deployments.
+- Fix Config profile to handle passing the credentials to everyones keychain.
+Needs work in the script to dynamically do that.

 ## 📢 Contributing
 If you have improvements, submit a PR or open an issue!

 ---
 ⚡ **Author:** Joe (Hawk) Mancuso